-What are the key developments in the past year in merger control in your jurisdiction?
+1 What are the key developments in the past year in merger control in your jurisdiction?

-On 4 March 2022, the Turkish Competition Authority (the Authority) published Communiqué No. 2022/2 on the Amendment of Communiqué No. 2010/4 on Mergers and Acquisitions Subject to the Approval of the Competition Board (the Amendment Communiqué].
-The Amendment Communiqué introduces new regulations concerning the Turkish merger control regime, which will fundamentally affect the analysis of whether a transaction requires mandatory notification in Turkey and the content of the merger control notifications submitted to the Authority.
+On 4 March 2022, the Turkish Competition Authority published Communiqué No. 2022/2 on the Amendment of Communiqué No. 2010/4 on the Mergers and Acquisitions Subject to the Approval of the Board (the Amendment Communiqué).
+The Amendment Communiqué introduces certain new regulations concerning the Turkish merger control regime, which will fundamentally affect the notifiability analysis of whether a transaction requires mandatory notification in Türkiye and the content of the merger control notifications submitted to the Authority.

-Two of the most significant developments that the Amendment Communiqué introduces, inter alia, are the introduction of threshold exemptions for undertakings that are active in certain markets and sectors and the increase in applicable turnover thresholds for concentrations that require mandatory merger control filing before the Authority.
+Two of the most significant developments that the Amendment Communiqué entails, inter alia, are the introduction of threshold exemption for undertakings active in certain markets and sectors and the increase of the applicable turnover thresholds for the concentrations that require mandatory merger control filing before the Authority.

 The Amendment Communiqué does not seek a Turkish nexus for the threshold exemption.
-In other words, it is sufficient for the target company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies anywhere in the world for the threshold exemption to be applicable, provided that the target company (1) generates revenue from customers located in Turkey, (2) conducts research and development (R&D) activities in Turkey or (3) provides services to Turkish users in any fields other than the above-mentioned ones.
-Accordingly, the Amendment Communiqué does not require (1) revenue to be generated from customers located in Turkey, (2) R&D activities to be conducted in Turkey or (3) services to be provided to Turkish users relating to the fields listed above for the exemption on the local turnover thresholds to be applicable.
+In other words, it is sufficient for the target company to be active in the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies anywhere in the world for the threshold exemption to be applicable, provided that the target company: (1) generates revenue from customers located in Türkiye; (2) conducts R&D activities in Türkiye; or (3) provides services to Turkish users in any field other than the above-mentioned ones.
+Accordingly, the Amendment Communiqué does not require: (1) revenue to be generated from customers located in Türkiye; (2) R&D activities conducted in Türkiye; or (3) services to be provided to Turkish users concerning the fields listed above for the exemption on the local turnover thresholds to become applicable.

-The increased turnover thresholds and the exemption on the local turnover thresholds mechanism introduced by the Amendment Communiqué seem to alter the scope of the transactions that are notifiable to the Authority.
-On that note, concentrations relating to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies are expected to be scrutinised more closely by the Authority.
+The increased turnover thresholds and the exemption on the local turnover thresholds mechanism introduced by the Amendment Communiqué seems to alter the scope of the transactions that are notifiable to the Authority.
+On that note, concentrations related to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies are expected to be more closely scrutinised more closely by the Authority.